+- (a) In the case of an individual-\$6 000. - (b) In the case of a body corporate-\$30 000.

+Section 12F of the Act provides that strict liability applies to each physical element of each offence under the Act, unless otherwise stated.
+The reference in section 12F of the Act includes these Regulations.

-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (2) A placard must comply with Schedule 13. - (3) This regulation does not apply to a Schedule 11 hazardous chemical or group of Schedule 11 hazardous chemicals if - (a) the Schedule 11 hazardous chemical or group of Schedule 11 hazardous chemicals is in bulk in a container, including an IBC, that is intended for transport and a placard is displayed on the container in accordance with the ADG Code; or - (b) the Schedule 11 hazardous chemical or group of Schedule 11 hazardous chemicals is a flammable liquid stored in an underground tank at a retail outlet and used to refuel a vehicle.
+- (2) A placard must comply with Schedule 13. - (3) This regulation does not apply to a Schedule 11 hazardous chemical or group of Schedule 11 hazardous chemicals if:

+(a) the Schedule 11 hazardous chemical or group of Schedule 11 hazardous chemicals is in bulk in a container, including an IBC, that is intended for transport and a placard is displayed on the container in accordance with the ADG Code; or

+Chapter 7 Hazardous chemicals

+Part 7.1 Hazardous chemicals

+Division 4 Placards

+(b) the Schedule 11 hazardous chemical or group of Schedule 11 hazardous chemicals is a flammable liquid stored in an underground tank at a retail outlet and used to refuel a vehicle.

-Division 5 - Control of risk - obligations of persons conducting businesses or undertakings
+Division 5-Control of risk-obligations of persons conducting businesses or undertakings

-Subdivision 1 - General obligations relating to management of risk
+Subdivision 1-General obligations relating to management of risk

-351. Management of risks to health or safety
+351 Management of risks to health or safety